N7Alpha/UnrealLibretro/COMPATIBILITY.md

 ## Core Compatibility

-Unfortunately the full Libretro API is quite complex so I have only partially implemented it.
+Unfortunately the full Libretro API is quite complex so I have only partially implemented it, so some cores might not work correctly.
+A non-exhaustive list is documented here.

 ### Known working cores